Pregnancy and Postnatal Care: Natural medicine for an optimal pregnancy, birth, and postnatal period

 You may want to consider natural therapies to help with the pain during labour (e.g. homeopathic remedies, acupuncture, and osteopathy are all useful in helping with the pain, dilation, and can speed up the delivery process naturally); to turn a breech baby (e.g. a combination of gentle, skilled osteopathy, acupuncture and moxibustion from Traditional Chinese Medicine (TCM) are safe and highly effective treatments); or to induce labour naturally (homeopathic remedies, acupuncture and osteopathy is successful).
 Choosing to include natural therapies as part of your childbirth preparation can give you the confidence about your choices and prepare you for childbirth.

-We have a dedicated, caring team of licensed naturopathic physicians, homeopaths, clinical nutritionists, Traditional Chinese Medicine (TCM) practitioners, acupuncturists, osteopaths, chiropractic doctors, counsellors and psychologists.
-They all have a wealth of experience and provide natural, gentle and effective remedies as part of a holistic approach to your pregnancy wellness.
+We have a dedicated and caring team of licensed naturopathic physicians, homeopaths, clinical nutritionists, Traditional Chinese Medicine (TCM) practitioners, acupuncturists, osteopaths, chiropractic doctors, counsellors and psychologists.
+They all have a wealth of experience and provide natural and effective remedies as part of a holistic approach to your pregnancy wellness.

 TCM & Acupuncture: A safe and effective therapy to support women’s health during pregnancy and after childbirth, from morning sickness, fatigue, back and muscular pain, stress, labour preparation, turning breech babies, to inducing labour and postnatal care.